University of Technology Sydney

 Course structure

-Students must complete 24 credit points, comprising core (6 credit points) and stream (18 credit points).
+Students must complete 24 credit points, comprising a core subject (6 credit points) and stream (18 credit points).

 Course completion requirements